lucidrains/imagen-pytorch/README.md

 - [ ] build whatever efficient unet they came up with
 - [ ] figure out if learned variance was used at all, and remove it if it was inconsequential
 - [ ] switch to continuous timesteps instead of discretized, as it seems that is what they used for all stages
+- [ ] need to be able to use a different noise schedule per unet (cosine was used for base, but linear for SR)

 ## Citations